 You’re 45.
 You start having knee pain without an injury, gradually it is increasing.
 You are feeling very stiff when you wake up in the morning and after you sit for a long period of time.
 Stairs are starting to hurt, especially going down.

 You see a physician, something must be wrong with your knee.
 They do an x-ray and MRI.
 He/she tells you, “you have degenerative changes in your joint” and “you are showing signs of arthritis, you are close to bone on bone”.

 Now this may be a bit exaggerated but it’s not far from the truth!
 Unfortunately, non-surgical options aren’t always offered to us.
 Which leaves people to think that surgery is the only option.
-This is when our hope typically begins to crumble.
-We may not realize we can try physical therapy or that we could try changing out eating habits.
-We miss out on these opportunities.
+This is when hope typically begins to crumble.
+You may not realize the power that natural remedies have like adding in simple anti-inflammatory foods or increasing your physical activity.

 I’m here to bring a new light to this matter.
 There is hope for arthritis sufferers.
 Most people with osteoarthritis don’t even end up needing surgery.
 It is possible that pain doesn’t progress.
 For this to be possible though, we have to take action.

 I have a client who was so fearful of exercise.
 She didn’t know what would help her knee.
 She was feeling lost with what to do next, trying everything from braces to topical gels.
 Further damage is not what she wanted.
 She didn’t trust her knee when she had to step off of her mountain bike.
 Stairs became her enemy because of pain and weakness.
 This has been continuing for almost 2 years.

 Now, she is hiking again with her family.
 She is climbing stairs without pain.
 She is doing things she never thought possible.
 This is because she was able to find hope for arthritis.
 She was able to understand her diagnosis and understand how to best manage the pain.
 She began thinking positively, instead of constantly feeding herself negative thoughts.
 She took action.